-Most Americans are spending a lot more time in their homes these days.
+Many Americans will be enjoying more time at home with family and friends over the holidays.
 The extra quality time with family is wonderful, and the extra quality time with your beloved home is pretty great, too.
-Perhaps you’re thinking of ways to update your space once this time of social distancing has passed.
+Perhaps you’re thinking of ways to update your space to get even more out of your most important investment.
 If so, you are reimagining spare rooms, or even spare nooks and corners, in your home.

 Consider the possibilities of a whole new space in your house.
 You could create a library, office, craft room, etc. Or, you could turn the room into a guest room, or even a playroom for your kids or grandkids.